What is Jerusalem's Temple Mount and why is it a flashpoint?

 Why is the site significant to Jews?

 The Temple Mount is where devout Jews believe Abraham offered his son Isaac as a sacrifice to God.
-The rock where the offering took place — and above which the Dome of the Rock shrine now stands —is seen as the foundation stone, from which the world was created.
+The rock where the offering is said to have taken place — and above which the Dome of the Rock shrine now stands — is known as "the foundation stone," and is believed to be where the world was created.

-“All of this makes this site the most holy for Jews worldwide,” Yitzhak Reiter, a professor at the Hebrew University of Jerusalem, told NBC News.
+“All of this makes this site the most holy for Jews worldwide,” said Yitzhak Reiter, a professor at the Hebrew University of Jerusalem.

-Jews are allowed to visit the Temple Mount but cannot pray there, according to the rules governing the area.
-Instead they pray at the Western Wall, an ancient remnant of the Second Temple.
+Many Jews will not set foot on the Temple Mount for fear of walking on areas where the temples stood.
+Under current Israeli rules governing the area, Jews are allowed to visit the Temple Mount but cannot pray there.
+Instead they pray at the Western Wall, an ancient remnant of the Second Temple below the mount area.

 Around the world, Jews pray in the direction of the Temple Mount.